TeamIngrid/ProjectMem/docs/guides/overview.md

 Or property taxes might be due every year on February 20th:

-`Property tax every 1 year on February 20th`
+`Property tax every 1 year on feb 20th`

 Create the record, click on "+".